OkeBahnsen/academic-kickstart/content/authors/admin/_index.md

   courses:
   - course: PhD Candidate, 2017 - Present
     institution: Graduate School of Economic and Social Sciences, University of Mannheim
+  - course: M.Sc. in Economics
+    institution: University of Kiel
+    year: 2019
   - course: M.Ed. in Mathematics and Economics/Politics
     institution: University of Kiel
     year: 2017